michaeltelford/broken_link_finder/README.md

 # Broken Link Finder

-Does what it says on the tin; Finds a website's broken links.
+Does what it says on the tin - finds a website's broken links.

-Simply point it at a website and it will crawl all of its webpages searching for and identifing any broken links.
-You will then be presented with a concise summary of the broken links found.
+Simply point it at a website and it will crawl all of its webpages searching for and identifing broken links.
+You will then be presented with a concise summary of any broken links found.

-Because `libcurl` is used under the hood, Broken Link Finder is fast!
+Broken Link Finder is multi-threaded and uses `libcurl` under the hood, it's fast!

 ## How It Works